turingschool/front-end-curriculum/lessons/module-3/readme_what_why.md

 </section>

 <section class="answer">
-### Take Aways
+### Let's share some takeaways!

+Here are some that we came up with:
-- Too many images
+- Too many images can make it too chaotic
-- Not enough content
-- Unclear instructions
+- When information isn't shared in a logical order, it's hard to follow
+- Deploy links and install instructions should be one of the first things you see
+- Lacking information can make it impossible to open the application or hit the endpoints
 </section>

 <section class="call-to-action">